 - Cumulative GPA of 2.5 or better for non LALIS majors/minors.* The GPA in the major is especially important.

-- Robins School of Business students may transfer back credit from only one (1) business course taken while enrolled on the UVA-Valencia program to count towards their business degree.
-Specific course approval must be given by Dr. Tom Cosse.
+- Robins School of Business students may be approved to transfer back credit from only one (1) business course taken while enrolled on the UVA-Valencia program to count towards their business degree.
+Professor Tom Cosse determines credit transfer for business school students.
 RSB students may transfer courses back from non-business subjects to count towards any non-business majors/minors and general education requirements (pending departmental approval) and towards the total units needed for graduation.

 GPA and course prerequisites for LALIS students are outlined on the LALIS web page .
 Read this page carefully for details.